mrajkarnikar/project_03/README.md

 ```

-## ModelDeploy Project
+## ModelDeploy

-This folder is for deploying an realtime inference Endpoint infrastructure.
+This folder is for deploying a realtime inference Endpoint infrastructure.
 This code repository has the code to find the latest approved ModelPackage for the associated ModelPackageGroup and automaticaly deploy it to the Endpoint on detecting a change (`build.py`).
 This code repository also defines the CloudFormation template which defines the Endpoints as infrastructure.
 It also has configuration files associated with `staging` and `prod` stages.

 Upon triggering a deployment, the CodePipeline pipeline will deploy 2 Endpoints - `staging` and `prod`.
 After the first deployment is completed, the CodePipeline waits for a manual approval step for promotion to the prod stage.